-- In May 2013, the Executive Committee recommended, and the Judicial Council approved, the extension of the two nonvoting advisory council positions, each for a three-year term, to which the Chief Justice appointed Judges James E. Herman and Kenneth K. So. - In September 2014, the Executive Committee recommended, and the Judicial Council approved, the addition of one nonvoting advisory council position for a three-year term, to which the Chief Justice appointed Judge Daniel J. Buckley. - In May 2015, the Executive Committee recommended, and the Judicial Council approved, the addition of one nonvoting advisory council position for a three-year term, to which the Chief Justice appointed Ms. Kimberly Flener. - In February 2016, the Executive Committee recommended, and the Judicial Council approved, the addition of one nonvoting advisory council position for a three-year term, to which the Chief Justice appointed Justice Marsha G. Slough. - In September 2016, the Executive Committee recommended, and the Judicial Council approved, the addition of one nonvoting advisory council position for a three-year term, to which the Chief Justice reappointed Judge Kenneth K. So. - In May 2018, the Executive Committee recommended, and the Judicial Council approved, the addition of one nonvoting advisory council position for a three-year term, to which the Chief Justice appointed Judge Ann C. Moorman. - In March 2019, the Executive Committee recommended, and the Judicial Council approved, the addition of two nonvoting advisory council positions for a limited, one-year term, to which the Chief Justice appointed Justice Carin T. Fujisaki and Judge Eric C. Taylor.
-Subsequently, in December 2019, the Chief Justice appointed Judge Taylor to a voting position to replace retired Judge Scott M. Gordon.
+- In September 2014, the Executive Committee recommended, and the Judicial Council approved, the addition of one nonvoting advisory council position for a three-year term, to which the Chief Justice appointed Judge Daniel J. Buckley. - In May 2015, the Executive Committee recommended, and the Judicial Council approved, the addition of one nonvoting advisory council position for a three-year term, to which the Chief Justice appointed Ms. Kimberly Flener. - In February 2016, the Executive Committee recommended, and the Judicial Council approved, the addition of one nonvoting advisory council position for a three-year term, to which the Chief Justice appointed Justice Marsha G. Slough. - In September 2016, the Executive Committee recommended, and the Judicial Council approved, the addition of one nonvoting advisory council position for a three-year term, to which the Chief Justice reappointed Judge So. - In May 2018, the Executive Committee recommended, and the Judicial Council approved, the addition of one nonvoting advisory council position for a three-year term, to which the Chief Justice appointed Presiding Judge Ann C. Moorman. - In March 2019, the Executive Committee recommended, and the Judicial Council approved, the addition of two nonvoting advisory council positions for a limited, one-year term, to which the Chief Justice appointed Justice Carin T. Fujisaki and Judge Eric C. Taylor.
+Subsequently, in December 2019, the Chief Justice appointed Judge Taylor to a voting position to replace retired Judge Scott M. Gordon. - In September 2020, the Executive Committee recommended, and the Judicial Council approved, the addition of one nonvoting advisory council position for a limited, one-year term, to which the Chief Justice appointed Justice Carin T. Fujisaki.